 |Sony RX100 III« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 III|

 Both the G1X Mark III and the GR II are recent models that feature in their makers' current product line-up.
 The GR II replaced the earlier Ricoh GR, while the G1X Mark III followed on from the Canon G1 X Mark II.
 Further information on the two cameras, as well as related accessories, can be found on the Canon and Ricoh websites.

 Review summary: Canon G1 X Mark III vs Ricoh GR II

 So what is the bottom line?
-Which of the two cameras – the Canon G1 X Mark III or the Ricoh GR II – has the upper hand?
+Is the Canon G1 X Mark III better than the Ricoh GR II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - Better video autofocus: Features on-sensor phase-detection for more confident movie autofocus.

 - Easier framing: Has an electronic viewfinder for image framing and settings control.